Berlin Business Location Center > Business location > Labor market > Employment law and collective contracts system

 Employment law in the Federal Republic of Germany

-German employment law provides for the legal relationships between individual employees and their employers, and also the legal relationships between the employees representative bodies and employers.
+German labor law regulates the legal relationships between individual employees and employers, between employee representative bodies in companies and businesses and the employer, and between employers and trade unions.

 Employers' associations